Purpose: To create an inclusive city for all

 Spearheading this effort is the innovative Bradford for Everyone programme, which serves both as a laboratory for new initiatives and ideas and as an engine to propel change.
 At its core lays the will to help people to better understand each other, respect one another and mix in the public and private arenas.

-Initiatives such as the Changing Places programme work in partnership with local enterprises such as Bradford College focus on building skills and on providing a support network for new arrivals, so to facilitate their integration in the community.
-One of such initiates is the Anti-rumours & Critical Thinking Strategy, inspired by ICC’s Anti-rumours methodology.
+Initiatives such as the Changing Places programme work in partnership with local enterprises such as Bradford College and focus on building skills and on providing a support network for new arrivals, to facilitate their integration in the community.
+Another initiative is the Anti-rumours & Critical Thinking Strategy, inspired by ICC’s Anti-rumours methodology.

 The 'Bradford for Everyone' programme has also funded a number of small-scale projects which aim to address both interculturalism and improve environmental conditions.
 The funding is delegated through the "Innovation Fund” based on the four priority areas outlined above.